mntusr/depth_tools/doc/Introduction.md

 - `Im_Depth`: The array contains a depth map.
 Not all pixels are meaningful, the meaningful pixels are selected using a mask.
 - `Im_Mask`: The array selects some pixels from an image.

 The package assumes a simple pinhole camera model.
 The focal length and optical center values are given in pixels.
 The class that describes a camera is `CameraIntrinsics`.
-Negative focal lengths are meaningful and mean mirroring.
+Negative focal lengths are not supported.

 Main areas: